-DIY moth trapping
+DIY moth trapping (no kill!)

 Mallee Looper moths (Arhodia spp.) attracted to a moth sheet.
 Photo: Mark Hura.

-But how do you trap moths you may ask.
+So how do you trap moths you may ask.
 Read on for moth sheets and moth traps …

 What is a moth sheet?

-It’s deceptively simple.
-Hang a white sheet from a rope and place a moth-attracting light nearby.
+As in the photographs above, it is simply a white sheet, strung between two trees, with a moth-attracting light nearby.
 Moths are lured to the light and rest on the sheet making photography pretty easy.
 But it’s a night-time activity.
 The really keen folk might check their moth sheet all through the night… Did I mention I’m a morning person?
-If the moths haven’t arrived by 10pm, I’m out.
+If the moths haven’t arrived by 10pm, I’m off to bed.

 I have had some excellent evenings with a moth sheet though.
 Like when Roger Standen and I found a Hawk Moth that was a new species for Victoria and a significant southern range expansion (Coenotes eremophilae).
+The best conditions for a moth sheet is around the new moon, when it is nice and dark.
+A calm, humid and warm night helps also.

-For the light and power source: I use a 240V replacement light for bug zappers 50W Gecko brand (about $30).
+Light - A 240V replacement light for bug zappers 50W Gecko brand (about $30).
 It is fitted into an Arlec 60W handheld work light housing with a 5m lead ($15).
-I plug it into a power point with an extension lead or a battery with inverter like the Powertech 155W power station ($220).

 Desert Hawk moth (Coenotes eremophilae).
 The first record for Victoria was on Raakajilm and a significant range expansion.